 - Bungee Jumping – Stay in Cairns for this.
 Cairns is more-or-less the Queenstown of Australia with all the delicious adventure travel offerings.

-- Abseiling – I mean, anywhere there’s a big-ass cliff you can do this!
-The Blue Mountains are perfect for it though.
-Combine your Australian abseiling adventure with a spot of canyoning and rock climbing for something truly memorable.
+- Abseiling – I mean, anywhere there’s steep cliffs you can do this!
+The Blue Mountains National Park is perfect for it though.
+Combine your abseiling adventure with canyoning and rock climbing for something truly memorable.

 - White Water Rafting – Both the Tully River and the Barron River are very respectable choices.
 They’re year-round hotspots for rafting with a wide selection of rapids available.
 It’s also close to Cairns; so, yeah, pretty much just go to Cairns.
 Cairns is one of the best places for adventure travel in Australia.